farhangamary/cpp-coding-challenges/README.md

 # cpp_challenges

-This is a collection of C++ coding challenges, and it will be expanded over time.
-Currently, it includes one completed challenge, with more challenges to be added in the future.
+This repository is a growing collection of C++ coding challenges.
+It currently includes multiple completed challenges, and more will be added over time as the collection continues to expand.

 ## Contributing Challenges
 If you have a C++ coding challenge you'd like to contribute, please create a new issue in this repository!
 The process is simple: